-This appliance is equipped to deliver outside air for combustion.
-An outside air adapter (available at your authorized Vermont Castings dealer) is required for installation and any 3" non combustible duct will need to supplied by the installer.
+The Encore® is equipped to deliver outside air for combustion.
+Adapter #3108 is required for installation and any 3" non combustible duct will need to supplied by the installer..

 When first using the stove, keep track of the air control settings.
 You will quickly find that a specific setting will give you a fixed amount of heat.
 It may take a week or two to determine the amount of heat and the length of burn you should expect from various settings.